-The various retirement plans can be broken down into two main groups for sole proprietors who would like to make a retirement contribution in excess of the $5,500 limit ($6,500 if age 50+) of the Traditional IRA and Roth IRA.
+The various retirement plans can be broken down into two main groups for sole proprietors who would like to make a retirement contribution in excess of the $6,000 limit and $7,000 if age 50 or older of the Traditional IRA and Roth IRA.

 1) Are you a sole proprietorship consisting of only yourself or have a spouse as the only W-2 employee?

 Most sole proprietorships fit this profile and they usually establish either the Individual 401k, SEP IRA, Defined Benefit Plan or SIMPLE IRA.
 These retirement plans are popular because they offer high annual contribution limits and some plans permit loans.
 Below are some of the defining features of retirement plans that are available to sole proprietorships with no W-2 employees.

 - 2020 SEP IRA contribution limit is $57,000.

 - Easy to set up and minimal administrative responsibilities.

 - The Individual 401k may provide a larger contribution compared to a SEP IRA at the same income level.

 - For those age 50 or older there isn't an additional catch-up provision like there is with the Individual 401k.

 - 401k loans are not permitted.